-- required compliance with existing and changing foreign regulatory requirements and laws; - required compliance with U.S. laws such as the Foreign Corrupt Practices Act, and other U.S. federal laws and regulations established by the office of Foreign Asset Control; - export or import restrictions; - laws and business practices favoring local companies; - foreign currency exchange, longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - political and economic instability; - changes in social, economic, and political conditions or in laws, regulations and policies governing foreign trade, intellectual property, manufacturing, research and development, and investment both domestically as well as in the other countries and jurisdictions in which we operate and into which we may sell our products including as a result of the separation of the United Kingdom from the European Union (Brexit); - potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers; - difficulties and costs of staffing and managing foreign operations; and

-• difficulties protecting, maintaining, enforcing or procuring intellectual property rights.
+- required compliance with existing and changing foreign regulatory requirements and laws; - required compliance with U.S. laws such as the Foreign Corrupt Practices Act, and other U.S. federal laws and regulations established by the office of Foreign Asset Control; - export or import restrictions; - laws and business practices favoring local companies; - foreign currency exchange, longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; - political and economic instability; - changes in social, economic, and political conditions or in laws, regulations and policies governing foreign trade, intellectual property, manufacturing, research and development, and investment both domestically as well as in the other countries and jurisdictions in which we operate and into which we may sell our products including as a result of the separation of the United Kingdom from the European Union (Brexit); - · potentially adverse tax consequences, tariffs, customs charges, bureaucratic requirements and other trade barriers; - difficulties and costs of staffing and managing foreign operations, including compliance with diverse and complex local employment laws and practices; and - · difficulties protecting, maintaining, enforcing or procuring intellectual property rights.